akhilknambiar/sweepstakes/README.md

 ### Steps to run the project

-- Run the application using the command
+- Build the code using the command

     ` mvn spring-boot:run`

+    **or** if using jar execute

+    ` java -jar sweepstakes-0.0.1-SNAPSHOT.jar `

 - ` generate ` command is used to generate a new set of Swepstakes